lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 `@script`
-This is the strength of prospective cohorts, this ability to determine incident cases.
-It is this temporal aspect to the design and analysis that provides stronger evidence to the study findings.
-Because the exposure occurs before the disease develops, you can state with more certainty whether it influences the disease or not.
+The ability to determine incident cases is the strength of prospective cohorts.
+It is this temporal aspect of the design and analysis that provides stronger evidence for the study findings.
+Since the exposure occurs before the disease develops, you are able to state with more certainty whether it influenced the disease or not.
 For this to happen, participants cannot have the disease at the baseline.
 Otherwise, it won't be incident data, as we saw in the graph.
-So, for prospective cohort analyses, it's important to confirm prevalent cases at the first visit.
+So, for prospective cohort analyses, it's important to confirm prevalent cases during the first visit.

 ---